moneymanagerex/android-money-manager-ex/README.md

 - use JDK 1.8.0.112, (embedded JDK runs out of memory on compilation);
 - Gradle 3.5;

+## Travis CI

+Travis CI build is active for the project.
+Useful content is available at the Fabric/Travis [demo](https://github.com/plastiv/CrashlyticsDemo).
+It explains how to generate fabric.properties file during the build, using environment variables.
+The environment variables start with org_gradle_project, i.e. ORG_GRADLE_PROJECT_crashlyticsdemoApikey.

 # License

     Copyright 2012-2015 The Android Money Manager Ex Project Team